nilcm10/md_membrane_env/README.md

 And install all the packages needed through `conda install`:

 ```
-conda install numpy pandas matplotlib pytest ambertools acpype
+conda install -c conda-forge numpy pandas matplotlib ambertools acpype lipyphilic
 ```

 Say `Y`.

 ### Installing the rest of the software

-We need to install the molecular dynamics machine as well.
-It can be installed through:
+We might need to install the molecular dynamics machine as well.
+First check if it's installed in your system by typing `gmx help` or `which gmx`in your shell.
+If there's no prompt or the software is not installed, do:

 ```
 sudo apt install gromacs